Skip to main content

 • BSPAD section used to share patient stories

-BSPAD
+Client: BSPAD

 The British Society for Paediatric & Adolescent Dermatology (BSPAD) was founded in 1985 and is a small charity and a special interest group of the British Association of Dermatology.
-We transformed their website into a platform that better connected children, parents and healthcare professionals by reflecting their unique needs and experiences.

 The BSPAD website previously relied heavily on stock images of babies with flawless skin, an approach that failed to resonate with its audience, who were seeking support and relatable content.
 Additionally, its complex navigation made it difficult for users to find essential resources, leaving them frustrated and without the information they needed.
 To better serve its diverse audience, BSPAD needed a redesign and redevelopment of its website with a more authentic and user-friendly experience.

-• Web design
+• Website design

-• Web development
+• Website development

 • User experience